mollyegibson/my_projects/README.md

 # README #

-This page contains a few examples of CS projects I've worked on.
+This repository contains a few examples of CS projects I've worked on.

 ### DATABASE MANAGEMENT SYSTEMS - TRANSACTIONS AND CONCURRENCY CONTROL ###
 ###  using SimPy ###